 Cells finding may boost POP treatment

-A discovery that provides deeper understanding about inflammation in the endometrium could bring scientists closer to improving treatment for women with pelvic organ prolapse (POP), a condition resulting from injury during childbirth.
+A discovery that provides deeper understanding about inflammation in the endometrium could bring scientists closer to improving pelvic organ prolapse (POP) treatment for women, a condition resulting from injury during childbirth.

 Our study, published in the January edition of Reproduction, shows that mesenchymal stem cells (MSC) in the endometrium have the capacity to dampen inflammation.